Haoose/UPLAY_GAME_ID/README.md

 # Prince of Persia Franchise
 11 - Prince of Persia: The Forgotten Sands
 111 - Prince of Persia: The Sands of Time™
+113 - Prince of Persia: The Two Thrones
+121 - Prince of Persia: Warrior Within
 277 - Prince of Persia (2008)

 # Anno Franchise
+22 - Anno 2070
+89 - Anno 1404
 1253 - Anno 2205
 2990 - Anno 1602